aarangop/compai/README.md

 #### `templates new`

-Creates a new template with priming and decorators.

 Usage: `compai templates new [OPTIONS] NAME`

-  Creates a new template with preset priming and decorators
+Creates a new template with priming and decorators

 Options:
 * `-p`, `--priming`:    Text for priming this template's prompts